wisechengyi/wisechengyi.github.io/index.md

 ### Hi, I am Yi, a kind and curious soul.

 My professional life has mostly been in the build tooling and automation space.
-Going forward, I am still interested in similar space as well as robotics and automation.
+Going forward, I am still interested in similar space as well as expanding the scope to the physical world with robotics.

 For details, please kindly see [experiences](/pages/experiences).